ussooraj/Clara/README.md

 you could exit by `Ctrl+D` or `/bye`

 ## To start WebUI

 - **Clone the repository**: `https://github.com/ussooraj/Clara.git`
-- **run index.html**: just open any web browser specifing the path of index.html file `firefox index.html`
+- **Run index.html**: just open any web browser specifing the path of index.html file `firefox index.html`

+## Acknowledgements

+This project builds upon several important contributions to the field.

+We used [Ollama](https://github.com/ollama/ollama) for model deployment, benefiting from its efficient CPU and GPU inference capabilities.

+Our Large Language Model is based on [LLAMA 3.1](https://huggingface.co/meta-llama/Llama-3.1-8B), and its vulnerability detection capabilities were enhanced through fine-tuning with the [PrimeVul](https://github.com/DLVulDet/PrimeVul) dataset.

+We are grateful for the availability of these resources.

+## License

+Clara is an open source software licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+[license]: ./LICENSE